infinilabs/crawler/README.md

 ## Running Gopa ##

 after building the project run `./gopa -h` for a list of commandline options

 tips: you can download the pre-compiled [Gopa] from here: https://github.com/medcl/gopa-release

 * -seed option : start a crawling, giving a seed url to Gopa. ie: `./gopa -seed=http://www.baidu.com`
 * -log option : logging level,can be set to `trace`,`debug`,`info`,`warn`,`error` ,default is `info`

-Gopa to support more specified crawling task settings,there is a config file called: `config.ini` download the sample file,and changes the default value to your own setting,BTW put this config stay with gopa to make it work..
+Gopa allow you to specify more detailed crawling-task settings by config a file called: `config.ini` you can download the sample file,and changes the default value to your own setting, BTW,do not forget to put this config stay with gopa,and to make it work..

 ## Stopping Gopa ##

-it's safety to press `ctrl+c` stop the current running Gopa,Gopa will handle this,saving the checkpoint, you may restore the job later,the world is still in your hand.
+it's safety to press `ctrl+c` stop the current running Gopa,Gopa will handle the rest,saving the checkpoint, you may restore the job later,the world is still in your hand.